White House Says Vaccinated Foreign Nationals Will Be Allowed To Fly to The U.S.

 Starting in early November, they will be allowed to enter this country if they can show proof they have been vaccinated for COVID-19, and that they have tested negatively for the virus within three days of their flight.

 The new policy was announced Monday by Jeffrey Zients, Biden's COVID response coordinator.
-It replaces a patchwork of travel bans on travelers from China, India, Europe and more, put in place by the Trump administration.
+It replaces a patchwork of travel bans on travelers, most of which began during the Trump administration.

 The travel bans, many in place for well over a year, separated families and negatively affected the tourism industry in the U.S., where international travel is a big part of business.
 A hash tag, #LoveIsNotTourism, took off on social media, with people advocating for an end to the travel bans at least for those who are fully vaccinated.